Join the Largest Ostomy Community

 Hi Dess,

-My stoma "burns" as you describe where I had granulomas that I removed with Silver Nitrate.
-Although the granulomas are gone that section of my stoma stings pretty good most of the time.
+My stoma "burns" as you describe where I had granulomas that I removed with silver nitrate.
+Although the granulomas are gone, that section of my stoma stings pretty good most of the time.
 I'm not sure it's related to acidic output, but more to the condition of the skin specific to that area.
 Not sure what your bowel situation is, or how much is still intact, but with my small bowel only being about 4' long.........what comes out is always acidic in nature due to the bile produced and stomach acid not reabsorbed.
-Normal pH for someone with complete small and large intestine is 6.6, with the "normal range" being 6.1-7.9.....so always on the acidic side of things.
+Normal pH for someone with a complete small and large intestine is 6.6, with the "normal range" being 6.1-7.9.....so always on the acidic side of things.
 You can check yours simply enough...........just get some pH strips (the ones for the pool are cheap) and check.

-Take liquid probiotics AND Prebiotic to keep probiotics working.
+Take liquid probiotics and prebiotic to keep probiotics working.

 Eat a decent yogurt with the lowest number of ingredients.
 Most yogurts are more like desserts.
 I eat, when needed, Chobani Greek yogurt strawberry flavor.